clairemoorecantwell/learnLexicalConstraints/readme.md

 --* Ability for user to specify a list of initial weights --* Ability to choose random weights, with user-specified parameters

+* Figure out how to implement regularization

 #### Visualization:

 * Make graphs within Python
+--* weights of general constraints over time
+--* figure out how to visualize weights of lexical constraints --* histogram of UR's chosen by sampling
+--* SSE/MSE/logLikelihood over time

 * Make export capability for reporting in R

 ## Wish list:

+* Implement option for different learning rates for each general constraint, a la Jesney and Tessier

 * Implement batch gradient descent option
 ..* Add lexC generation